Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

 \subsection{Functorial divisors on Artin stacks}

-One of the problem when using the extended moduli stacks is that they can be quite singular and may even be non-separated.
+One of the problem when using the extended moduli stacks is that they can be quite singular, may even fail to be separated, and may not admit a good moduli space.
 Particularly, some tautological divisors defined by universal families may not be Cartier and so it may be careful to pullback by moduli maps.
 Fortunately, certain tautological divisors computing numerical invariants of fibrations behave functorially with respect to flat pullbacks, alteration pushforwards and Gysin pullbacks.
 Hence, instead of considering Cartier divisors, we introduce {\em functorial divisors} on Artin stacks.
 Roughly speaking, a functorial divisor $D$ on an Artin stack $\mathcal{X}$ is a family of Weil divisors $\{D_{B}\}_{B}$ on an algebraic space $B$ over $\mathcal{X}$ which is compatible with flat pullbacks, alteration pushforwards and Gysin pullbacks (for the precise definition, see Definition~\ref{functorial}).
 A functorial divisor $D$ determines a usual Weil divisor $D_{\mathcal{X}}$ by restricting it to the subfamily $\{D_{U}\}_{U}$ where $U$ is smooth over $\mathcal{X}$.
 All Cartier divisors are regarded as functorial divisors.
 Other important examples are as follows: Let $\pi\colon \mathcal{Y}\to \mathcal{X}$ be a representable proper flat morphism of relative dimension $n$ between Artin stacks.
-Then the pushforward by $\pi$ of $n+1$ Cartier divisors $E_{1},\ldots, E_{n+1}$ on $\mathcal{Y}$ admits the structure of functorial divisors (Example~\ref{functdivex}~(2)).
+Then the pushforward by $\pi$ of the intersection of $n+1$ Cartier divisors $E_{1},\ldots, E_{n+1}$ on $\mathcal{Y}$ admits the structure of functorial divisors (Example~\ref{functdivex}~(2)).
 A functorial divisor $D$ is called {\em effective} if $D_{B}$ is effective for any algebraic space $B$ over $\mathcal{X}$ such that each generic point of $B$ does not map to the support of $D_{\mathcal{X}}$.
 The effectivity of $D$ clearly implies that the associated Weil divisor $D_{\mathcal{X}}$ is effective.
-The main result in this paper is that the converse also holds:
+In this paper, we prove that the converse also holds:

-\begin{theorem}[Theorem~\ref{effthm}] A functorial divisor $D$ on an Artin stack $\mathcal{X}$ is effective if and only if the associated Weil divisor $D_{\mathcal{X}}$ is effective. \end{theorem} The main idea to prove Theorem~\ref{Introeffthm} is to use the negativity lemma {\cite[Lemma~3.39]{KoMo}}.
+\begin{theorem}[Theorem~\ref{effthm}] Let $\mathcal{X}$ be a reduced and equidimensional Artin stack of finite type over a field $k$ that is regular in codimension one.
+Then a functorial divisor $D$ on $\mathcal{X}$ is effective if and only if the associated Weil divisor $D_{\mathcal{X}}$ is effective. \end{theorem}